kali-linex/linex/Documentation/trace/rv/da_monitor_synthesis.rst

   Documentation/trace/rv/deterministic_automata.rst

-[2] dot2k appends the monitor's name suffix to the events enums to avoid conflicting variables when exporting the global vmlinux.h use by BPF programs.
+[2] dot2k appends the monitor's name suffix to the events enums to avoid conflicting variables when exporting the global vmlinex.h use by BPF programs.